xiluor/xiluor/README.md

 - 🤔 maybe i will think about what should i can do
 - 📫 How to reach me: my [twitter](https://x.com/isxiluor)
 - 😄 Pronouns: 😂
-- ⚡ Fun fact: may i should do my homework now
+- ⚡ Fun fact: maybe i should do my homework now
 -->